Image Optimization for Blogs and Content Websites

 Structuring Images for AI Search and AEO

-Image Optimization Workflow for Content Teams
+Image Optimisation Workflow for Content Teams

 Internal Image Linking and Content Clusters

-Common Blog Image Optimization Mistakes
+Common Blog Image Optimisation Mistakes

-Measuring Image Optimization Success
+Measuring Image Optimisation Success

-Future-Proofing Blog Image Optimization
+Future-Proofing Blog Image Optimisation

 Final Thoughts